babinyurii/recan/paper/paper.md

 # Availability and implementation
 Recan is supported on Linux and Windows.
 The package can be installed by pip Python package manager using pip install recan command.
 The source code, guide and datasets are available on the GitHub repository (https://github.com/babinyurii/recan).

-# Acknowledgement
-The author thanks Alexander Sprygin for editing the manuscript and providing LSDV data.

 ![](https://raw.githubusercontent.com/babinyurii/recan/master/paper_plots/hiv_rec_kal153.png)
 _Figure 1.
 HIV recombinant strain AF193276 between sequences AF193275 and AF193278._